-- enhancing Asia Pacific regional and international cooperation on cyber security; - 2. jointly developing measures to mitigate large-scale or regional network security incidents; - 3. facilitating information sharing and technology exchange on cyber security and threats among its members; - 4. promoting collaborative research and development on subjects of interest to its members; and - 5. assisting other CSIRTs and CERTs in the region to conduct efficient and effective computer emergency response.
+- enhancing Asia Pacific regional and international cooperation on cyber security; - ii. jointly developing measures to mitigate large-scale or regional network security incidents; - iii. facilitating information sharing and technology exchange on cyber security and threats among its members; - iv. promoting collaborative research and development on subjects of interest to its members; and - v. assisting other CSIRTs and CERTs in the region to conduct efficient and effective computer emergency response.